zhudotexe/kani/docs/kani.rst

 .. seealso::

-    We won't go too far into implementation details here - if you are interested in implementing your own engine, check out :doc:`engines` or the :cls:`BaseEngine` API documentation.
+    We won't go too far into implementation details here - if you are interested in implementing your own engine, check out :doc:`engines` or the :class:`BaseEngine` API documentation.

-Each engine must implement two methods: :meth:`BaseEngine.message_len`, which takes a single :cls:`ChatMessage` and returns the length of that message, in tokens, and :meth:`BaseEngine.predict`, which is responsible for taking a list of :cls:`ChatMessage`s and :cls:`AIFunction`s (discussed in the next section) and returning a new :cls:`Completion <BaseCompletion>`.
+Each engine must implement two methods: :meth:`BaseEngine.message_len`, which takes a single :class:`ChatMessage` and returns the length of that message, in tokens, and :meth:`BaseEngine.predict`, which is responsible for taking a list of :class:`ChatMessage` and :class:`AIFunction` (discussed in the next section) and returning a new :class:`BaseCompletion`.

-These methods are lower-level and used by :cls:`Kani` to manage the chat, but you can also call them yourself.
+These methods are lower-level and used by :class:`Kani` to manage the chat, but you can also call them yourself.

 Kani
 ----

 .. seealso::

-    The :cls:`Kani` API documentation.
+    The :class:`Kani` API documentation.

 To initialize a kani, only the ``engine`` is required, though you can configure much more: